tgherzog/wbgapi/README.md

 ---

 Hopefully that gives you a taste and enough to get started.
-Use `help()` and read the docstrings for lots more examples, information, and ideas
+Use `help()` and read the docstrings for lots more examples, information, and ideas.

 ## Customizing the Display ##